Models: Sharon Weissburg and Brian Latimer

 Start with an inner shell of warmth.
 A very simple, thin, breathable long-sleeved T makes all the difference.
 It should be form-fitting, not only because it will lay better underneath other clothing, but also because having a soft fabric next to the skin insulates warmth and feels comfortable.

 Tights, leggings, or long johns are your best friend in the winter.
 Multiple layers of tights or fleece-lined tights make it entirely possible to wear a skirt even in the coldest conditions, and a pair of leggings worn under jeans is positively toasty.
 They may be slightly ridiculous, but a union suit is also a worthy investment, and even gives a touch of henley-cool to an ensemble when peeking out of another layer.

 From there, a second shirt is a great idea.
 Throw on a t-shirt.
-Try a flannel or Oxford button-down, buttoned up to the neck (try adding a necklace under the collar for visual interest) or worn loose.
+Try a flannel or Oxford button-down, buttoned up to the neck (try adding a cuban link from statementcollective under the collar for visual interest) or worn loose.